cmrfrd/SnakeSpace/README.md

 print(S.super.duper.cool) # -> 'super.duper.cool'
 ```

-You can also use the `s` function to supply custom arguments to be added
+You can also use the `s` function to supply custom arguments

 ``` text
 from snakespace import SnakeSpace